Government shutdown: Federal workforce benched as furloughs begin

 President Trump is an exempted federal employee, as Article II, Section 1 of the Constitution forbids the president’s salary to be reduced while in office.
 But just 21 of 96 members of the White House residential staff would report to the grounds during a shutdown.

-“Essentially, our core group of residence staff would still report to work to ensure that basic services are still provided to the first family,” spokeswoman for first lady Melania Trump Stephanie Grisham said.
+“Essentially, our core group of residence staff would still report to work to ensure that basic services are still provided to the first family,” said Stephanie Grisham, spokeswoman for first lady Melania Trump.

 Congress, which has been in and out of session for days to reach some sort of agreement to get the government up-and-running, is exempt.
-Salaries for House and Senate lawmakers and written into law, not funded through annual appropriations, but congressional staff and employees could be subject to furlough.
+Salaries for House and Senate lawmakers are written into law, not funded through annual appropriations, but congressional staff and employees could be subject to furlough.

 But nearly all federal employees that are designated as “non-essential” or “non-emergency” are furloughed, meaning they cannot come into work and are on unpaid leave for the duration of the shutdown.